whoislimshady/number_plat_detection_using_mobilenetv2_with_django/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-We trained mobilenetv2  architecture for number plate detection using 35k images you can find notebook to demo here Here's why:
+We trained mobilenetv2  architecture for number plate detection using 35k images and deployed it with django application Here's why:
 * we selected mobilnetv2 because it needed less processing power and can easily run on iot devices
 * Takes less time to train the model
 * Higher fps even on low end devices :smile:
+* we selected django cause it is robust framework to work with

 <p align="right">(<a href="#top">back to top</a>)</p>